asia-pacific-energy-research-centre/macro_variables_9th/README.md

 - b2_generate_GDP_results.py

-Executes function built in the previous script for all 21 economies and visualises the results.
+Executes function built in the previous script for all 21 economies, with ability to make choices about how the inputs change through time, and visualises the results.

 - b3_GDP_population_sensitivity.py

-Executes the functions with the same selections in 2b, but with a population sensitivity of Low, Medium and High (UN DESA).
+Executes the functions with the same selections in 2b, but with a population sensitivity of Low, Medium and High (UN DESA has more than 10 different population scenarios, but High, Medium, and Low are chosen as representative of most of the range).

 - z_GDP_model_Pugh.py: A different approach from David Pugh for reference